(i) Formal Dress Code

-iii) From 5.00pm on Fridays until 10am on Mondays and before 10 am on other week days, acceptable smart casual dress may be worn throughout the clubhouse.
-Acceptable smart casual dress for gentlemen is defined as a smart shirt with collar and tailored trousers.
+Only from 5.00pm on Fridays until 10am on Mondays and before 10 am on other week days, acceptable smart casual dress may be worn throughout the clubhouse.
+Acceptable smart casual attire for gentlemen is defined as a smart shirt with collar and tailored trousers.
 Members may prefer to wear jackets and ties, but this is not required.
 Smart pullovers are acceptable provided they are worn over a collared shirt.
 Ladies are expected to dress commensurately.

 Jeans style trousers or their close relations;